Pickering Nuclear Generating Station: Return to service

 Premier Mike Harris asked former federal energy Minister Jake Epp to study and make recommendations on the problems with the Pickering restart.
 The review panel was established in May 2003.

-Unit 4 was refitted and then restarted in Sept.
-2003.
+Unit 4 was refitted and then restarted in September 2003.
 The election of the Ontario Liberal Party in October 2003 delayed action on the Epp report.
-In late 2003, the new government fired the top three executives of OPG for botching the Unit 4 restoration, which was years late and millions of dollars over budget.
+In late 2003, the new government fired the top three executives of OPG for the Unit 4 restoration, which was years late and millions of dollars over budget.

 Mr. Epp and the Pickering A Review Panel released their report in December 2003, which acknowledged the large cost over-runs and delays, attributing blame to bad management.
 The Epp Review estimated the cost of restarting the remaining three reactors at $3 – 4 billion and supported the continuation of the project.

 The government of Dalton McGuinty appointed Epp to the Ontario Power Generation Review headed by John Manley to examine the future role of Ontario Power Generation (OPG) in the province's electricity market, examine its corporate and management structure, and decide whether the public utility should proceed with refurbishing three more nuclear reactors at the Pickering nuclear power plant.
 The report recommended proceeding with the restart of Pickering “A” reactors 1, 2, and 3, sequentially.
 The report argued that the restart of units 2 and 3 would be contingent on whether “OPG will be able to succeed at the Unit 1 project."

 The McGuinty government accepted the OPG Review Committee's recommendation and allowed the refit and restart of reactor 1.

 The anti-nuclear group Sierra Club of Canada criticized the 2004 OPG Review Committee report for not attributing any blame to the problems of nuclear technology, noting that there were no energy or environmental experts appointed to the panel.

 Numerous changes in executive-level staff and project management strategy were made for the follow-on project to refit Unit 1.
 The experience with the return to service of Pickering A Unit 1 was significantly different from Unit 4, with a much tighter adherence to schedule and budget.
 In August 2005, the OPG Board of Directors announced that Units 2 and 3 would not be returned to service due to specific technical and cost risks surrounding the material condition of these two units.
 Unit 1 was returned to service in November 2005.

-Electrical Output
+Electrical output

 The graph represents the annual electricity generation at the site (A and B combined) in GWh.

 As of the end of 2024, the total lifetime output of the facility was 993,673 GWh.